BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - Terror
 - Spectral Walk

-**ACTIVE/PASSIVE RULES**

-- **Herald of Doom** `PASSIVE` - At the beginning of the game, after both sides have been deployed, choose one Hero model in your opponent's Army.
+- **Herald of Doom** `PASSIVE`

+At the beginning of the game, after both sides have been deployed, choose one Hero model in your opponent's Army.
 Whilst the Shadow of Rhudaur is within 6" of the chosen Hero, that Hero suffers a -1 penalty to their Fate Rolls and a -1 penalty to any Courage Tests they are required to take.

-- **Powers of Angmar** `ACTIVE` - If the Shadow of Rhudaur rolls a natural 6 when making a Casting Roll, then the target model cannot spend Will Points to attempt to Resist the Magical Power.
+- **Powers of Angmar** `ACTIVE`

+If the Shadow of Rhudaur rolls a natural 6 when making a Casting Roll, then the target model cannot spend Will Points to attempt to Resist the Magical Power.

 </div>